LEADERS ARE BORN NOT MADE

 Today we hear a lot about self-made men, those who loudly proclaim, “I did it my way.”
 “This is my church and I run things my way.”
 Joshua though was a God-made-man.
 To be brutally blunt God has no use for self-made men but He is looking for those who are willing to place themselves in His hands and be God-made men and women.
 But those who are self-made are losers rather than leaders in Heaven’s army.

 Godly Leaders are all prepared from the same raw material.
 From the timeline of his life, we have to conclude that Joshua was born as a slave in Egypt.
 Joshua was a natural.
 That’s the problem, we’re all “naturals,” we’re all naturally sinners.
 Romans 3:23 says, “For all have sinned and fall short of the glory of God.”
 We are all people of humble origins.
 While some go to great lengths to hide their past, with a holy God we all have the same past.
 We were all born into slavery and are slaves to sin.
-Isaiah 51:1 reminds us, “Listen to me, you who pursue righteousness and who seek the LORD: Look to the rock from which you were cut and to the quarry from which you were hewn…”
+Isaiah 51:1 reminds us, “Hearken to me, ye that follow after righteousness, ye that seek the Lord: look unto the rock whence ye are hewn, and to the hole of the pit whence ye are digged.”

 Joshua was taken from the pit of slavery.
 As a youngster, no doubt he watched his parents, weary and exhausted from toilsome labour serving under the hard taskmasters of Egypt.
 His early memories were not pleasant ones.
 Like any Hebrew young man at that time under Pharaoh’s devilish reign, his life was not worth much.
 It appears from his later life that he must have received military training.
 His life though could have easily have ended in Egypt.
 But in God’s providence, he survived.